Doja Cat: Musical style and themes

-Doja Cat's music has been described as hip hop, pop, R&B, and pop rap.
-When asked about her legacy, Doja Cat revealed that in future she would like to be remembered for her versatility in not only music but also visual art and dance.
-Her second full-length studio album, Hot Pink, is built with her own beats as well as a series of videos written and conceived by herself.
+Doja Cat's music has been described as pop rap, hip-hop, pop and R&B. When asked about her legacy, Doja Cat revealed that in future she would like to be remembered for her versatility in not only music but also visual art and dance.
+Her second full-length studio album, Hot Pink, is built with her own beats as well as a series of videos written and conceived by her.
 She claimed the era was a firm restart for her career, and the most "refined, chiseled" representation of herself.
 Her escapist fantasy worldview is reflected in the music by its upbeat production style.
 The record was inspired by drastic lifestyle changes including an "illuminating" acid trip which made her quit smoking cigarettes and marijuana.

+Her 2021 song "Naked" contains a tongue-in-cheek sexual reference that refers to bisexuality in that she "like[s] bananas and peaches", while her 2019 single "Bottom Bitch" can also be interpreted as a metaphor for lesbian sex.

 Personal life

 Doja Cat is reported to be "eager to deflect interest in her personal life".
 She lived in a home in Beverly Hills, California, which she bought in 2021 for $2.2 million and sold in September 2022 for $2.5 million.

 She was in a brief open relationship with American musician Jawny from August 2019 until separating in February 2020.
 Despite not having formally come out or openly stated her sexual orientation, Doja Cat has hinted at queer themes, stating that she likes "people [she] can have sex with.
-And you can kinda have sex with anybody".
-Her 2021 song "Naked" contains a tongue-in-cheek sexual reference that allegedly refers to her bisexuality in that she "like[s] bananas and peaches", while her 2019 single "Bottom Bitch" can also be interpreted as a metaphor for lesbian sex.
+And you can kinda have sex with anybody."

-In June 2020, Doja Cat donated $100,000 to the Justice for Breonna Taylor Fund, in support of Taylor's family.
+In June 2020, Doja Cat donated $100,000 to the Justice for Breonna Taylor Fund to support Taylor's family.

+In January 2024, Doja Cat's mother, Deborah Sawyer, filed for a temporary restraining order against her son, Raman Dalithando Dlamini, who has allegedly been physically and verbally abusing both Doja Cat and their mother.
+Sawyer was previously granted a restraining order against her son back in 2017.

 Health

-On July 24, 2020, Doja Cat revealed she tested positive for COVID-19 in an interview with Capital Xtra, adding, "I'm OK now.
-It was a four-day symptom freak-out but I'm fine now".
-On December 12, 2021, she revealed she tested positive for COVID-19 a second time, and cancelled the remainder of her appearances at the iHeartRadio Jingle Ball Tour.
+During an interview with Billboard, Doja Cat revealed that she was heavily addicted to alcohol and chain smoking when growing up and considers quitting cigarettes to be "one of the biggest challenges of [her] life".
+She has amblyopia.

-In May 2022, Doja Cat opened up about her nicotine addiction on Twitter, and revealed that she required lancing of an infected tonsil caused by vaping and intended to pursue a tonsillectomy, consequently canceling her summer festival run and her opening act slot for the Weeknd's After Hours til Dawn Stadium Tour.
+In May 2022, Doja Cat opened up about her nicotine addiction on Twitter, and revealed that she required lancing of an infected tonsil caused by vaping and intended to pursue a tonsillectomy, consequently canceling her summer festival run and her opening act slot for The Weeknd's After Hours til Dawn Tour.

+In a 2025 interview with Zane Lowe for Apple Music, Doja Cat revealed that she regularly attends therapy sessions.